 If your garden is growing zucchini faster than you can eat it, by all means, surreptitiously drop off some to your neighbors.
 Then, consider donating some to the food cupboard closest to you.

 Here at the Chester County Food Bank, we receive a lot of questions this time of year about donating fresh food from gardens.
-Every food cupboard is going to have its own guidelines, so don’t be shy about reaching out to ask specific questions before dropping off produce.
-Our Raised Bed Garden manager Raina Ainslie says, “There are more than 30 crops people could be growing right now, all with different harvest directions.
-The cupboards will each have their own preferences for washing and the quantities that they would find useful.”
+Every food cupboard is going to have its own guidelines particularly this year with COVID-19 safety protocols so don’t be shy about reaching out to ask specific questions before dropping off produce.
+Our Raised Bed Garden manager says, “There are more than 30 crops people could be growing right now, all with different harvest directions.
+Please review our best practices for harvesting and donating produce.
+Please only donate quality produce you would eating yourself.
+Avoid donating bruised. or overly mature veggies.

 One thing we can recommend for sure is not allowing your zucchini to grow to the size of baseball bats!
 When squash get too big, the flavor and texture suffer, and the seeds can become tough and inedible.
 Sure, people can potentially shred one up for zucchini bread or muffins, but this wonderful produce won’t go as far to provide nutrition to families in need as when it can be sautéed, grilled or otherwise cooked into a healthful meal.